lucasmahle/theme-ideologia/README.md

 "Ideologia" is a tribute to the song Ideology of Cazuza.

 ## Todo:
-- Criar pasta com dados
-- Abstrair textos e linguagens do tema
 - Melhorar Menu
+- Criar posts
+	- Ideologia
+	- Lorem ipsun no about
+	- Erro 404
+	- Basic Usage (usar no readme)
-- Criar posts de exemplos
+	- Criar imagens mais bonitas para os posts
-- Usar como tema do blog
-- Criar versão de divulgação (traduzir textos)
+	- Criar gerador de post sh